-The City was an organizing participant under the January 2019 Point-in-Time Count in McKinney to reach out to those in need on that night.
-The city also awarded a HUD Continuum of Care grant for its Rapid-Rehousing program - a two year program to assist a minimum of 12 families with permanent housing within city limits.

-The city continued to work under the Metro Dallas Homeless Alliance, which includes both Dallas and Collin County Continuum of Care toward the goal of reducing and ending homelessness.
-The Alliance staffed a Coordinated Access & Assessment/HMIS Case Manager, who worked part-time in Collin County to assist residents.
-McKinney residents were provided information through the city, its sub recipients and other organizations.
-Under the CDBG program, the city enlisted the Salvation Army, McKinney Corps to provide emergency homeless prevention services that included utility, rental or mortgage assistance for households in need.
-Under this program, 31 persons benefited; emergency funding cannot exceed three months and agencies set up procedures to ensure compliance and assisted participants with mental health and financial counseling to ensure greater security to avoid emergencies.
+The city was an organizing participant under the January 2021 Point-in-Time Count in McKinney to reach out to those in need on that night.
+The city also awarded a HUD Continuum of Care grant for its Rapid-Rehousing program to assist minimum of 12 families with permanent housing within the county if city limit resources were unavailable.
+In partnership with the Samaritan Inn, Inc., residents receive case management and housing services assistance to begin a new start in housing.
+The success of the grant allowed for renewal in the next program year.
+The CoC grant is administered and under the Metro Dallas Homeless Alliance (MDHA), which includes both Dallas and Collin County Continuum of Care toward the goal of reducing and ending homelessness.
+Weekly, homeless residents also had access to a community advocate housed in the Housing and Community Development Department, to receive Coordinated Access Assessments and other housing supports with Case Workers from MDHA and Catholic Charities, working part-time in Collin County to assist residents.
+Under the CDBG program, the city enlisted two agencies, the Assistance Center of Collin County and Community Lifeline Center to administer emergency homeless prevention services that included utility (excluding water), rental or mortgage assistance for households in need, for up to six months.